input-output-hk/peras-design/docs/reports/tech-report-1.md

 * *Impact of validating the certificate:* If it is not cheap (e.g. a few ms like a signature verification), this could also lead to an increase in block adoption time as a node receiving a header will have to add more time to validate it before sharing it with its peers.
 * There might not be a certificate for each header, depending on the length of the rounds.
 Given round length *R* in slots and average block production length *S*, then frequency of headers with certificate is *S*/*R*.
   * The model must take into account different paths for retrieving a header, one with a certificate and one without.
-* Diffusion of votes and certificates does not seem to have other impact on diffusion of blocks, e.g. just because we have more messages to handle and therefore we consume more bandwidth between nodes could lead to delays for block propagation, but it seems there is enough bandwidth (in steady state, perhaps not when syncing) to diffuse both votes, certificates, transactions, and blocks without one impacting the other.
+* Diffusion of votes and certificates does not seem to have other impacts on diffusion of blocks: e.g. just because we have more messages to handle and therefore we consume more bandwidth between nodes, this could lead to delays for block propagation, but it seems there is enough bandwidth (in steady state, perhaps not when syncing) to diffuse both votes, certificates, transactions, and blocks without one impacting the other.

 The following diagram compares the ΔQ distribution of block diffusion (for 4 hops) under different assumptions: